jing-guo/jedi-stack/README.md

 ## Step 2: Configure Build

 The next step is to choose what components of the stack you wish to build and to specify any other aspects of the build that you would like.
+This is normally done by editing one of the platform-specific `buildscripts/config/config_*.sh` files.
+Or, if your platform is not among the options, you can edit the `config_custom.sh` file.
+Then, edit the `buildscripts/config/choose_modules.sh` file to choose which modules you wish to build.
+Note that some are prerequisites of others.
+For example, you must build hdf5 before you build netcdf.

-This is normally done by editing the file `buildscripts/config/config_custom.sh`.
-Here we describe some of the parameter settings available.
+Here we describe some of the parameter settings available in these configuration files.

 For building on Mac OSX, a configuration file (`config_mac.sh`) is provided.
-This configuration is set up to build using Clang 10.0.0 with gfortran 7.4.0 and OpenMPI 3.1.2.
+This configuration is set up to build using Clang 10.0.0 with gfortran and OpenMPI.
 You may wish to edit this file for building with a different compiler/mpi set.

 For building on an EMC RHEL7 workstation, a configuration file (`config_rhel7emc.sh`) is provided.
-This configuration is set up to build using GCC 9.2.0 and OpenMPI 3.1.5.
+This .

-**COMPILER** This defines the vendor and version of the compiler you wish to use for this build.
+**JEDI_COMPILER** This defines the vendor and version of the compiler you wish to use for this build.
 The format is the same as what you would typically use in a module load command:
 ```
 export COMPILER=<name>/<version>
 ```
 For example, `COMPILER=gnu/7.3.0`.

-**MPI** is the MPI library you wish to use for this build.
+**JEDI_MPI** is the MPI library you wish to use for this build.
 The format is the same as for `COMPILER`, for example: `export MPI=openmpi/3.1.2`.

 **PREFIX** is the directory where the software packages will be installed.
 Normally this is set to be the same as the `JEDI_OPT` environment variable (default value `/opt/modules`), though this is not required.
 If `JEDI_OPT` and `PREFIX` are both the same, then the software installation trees (the top level of each being is the compiler, e.g. `gnu-7.3.0`) will branch directly off of `$JEDI_OPT` while the module files will be located in the `modulefiles subdirectory.